• Contact Info

 Primary Instructor - Fall 2018

 Studies Earth, its materials, its characteristics, its dynamic processes, and how it relates to people.
 This course is an introductory geology course suitable for geology and other STEM majors.
-Like GEOL 1010, but taught at a higher intellectual level with a greater amount of quantitative analysis.
-Separate lab (GEOL 1030) is recommended.
-Degree credit not granted for both GEOL 1010 and GEOL 1012.
+Like ERTH 1010, but taught at a higher intellectual level with a greater amount of quantitative analysis.
+Separate lab (ERTH 1030) is recommended.
+Formerly GEOL 1012.
+Degree credit not granted for this course and ERTH 1012.

 • GEOL 1150 - Water, Energy and Environment: An Introduction to Earth Resources